-- 1. Log into your router and go to the port forwarding screen.
-In the example Linksys WRT54G router this is located in the Applications and Gaming tab.
-The location of the port forwarding fields may be different on your particular router. (consult the router manual for instructions) - 2.
+- Log into the router and go to the port forwarding screen.
+In the example Linksys WRT54G router, this is located in the Applications and Gaming tab.
+The location of the port forwarding fields may be different on other routers (consult the router manual for instructions). - 2.
 Configure HTTP forwarding: - a.
 Enter a unique name in the Application field - b.
 Enter the HTTP port number that the panel is using in the Start and End fields.
-The default HTTP port for the panel is 80. - c.
+The default HTTP port for the panel is 80.

+- c.
 Select Both under Protocol (TCP and UDP) - d.
-Enter the local IP address of the panel (e.g. 192.168.0.180) in the IP address field. (see step 2 of the TCP/IP Web Based Utility section to verify the panel IP address)
+Enter the local IP address of the panel (e.g. 192.168.0.180) in the IP address field. (see step 2 of the TCP/IP Web Based Utility section to verify the panel IP address) - e.

-e.
 Check the Enable box, and then click on Save Settings

-Many ISP's block access to port 80, so if your ISP does block this port you must change the HTTP port the panel uses from 80 to something else, such as 8000.
-(Valid port numbers are in the range of 1 to 65535) See the Network Setup section for information on assigning new network ports.
+Many ISP's block access to port 80.
+If port 80 is blocked, change the HTTP port the panel uses from 80 to another value, such as 8000 (valid port numbers are in the range of 1 to 65535).
+See the Network Setup section for information on assigning new network ports.

-You must also change the panel's HTTP port from 80 if your local network has another device (such as a panel, or web server) already using port 80.
+It is important to change the panel's HTTP port from 80 if the local network has another device (such as a panel, or web server) already using port 80.

-- Configure HTTPS forwarding by repeating steps 2a to 2e with the HTTPS port number that the panel is using.
-The default HTTPS port number is 443. - Set up your router to allow remote firmware upgrades to the panel by repeating steps 2a to 2e with the UDP port number the panel is using. (default UDP port is 9393) This step is optional if firmware upgrades are to be done locally.
+- 3. Configure HTTPS forwarding by repeating steps 2a to 2e with the HTTPS port number that the panel is using.
+The default HTTPS port number is 443. - 4.
+Set up the router to allow remote firmware upgrades to the panel by repeating steps 2a to 2e with the UDP port number the panel is using. (default UDP port is 9393) This step is optional if firmware upgrades are to be done locally.